What are the benefits of deep tissue massage?

 What to do after a deep tissue massage?

-After the treatment, you can feel some soreness or stiffness, but it can subside within a day or so.
+After the treatment, you may feel some soreness or stiffness, which can subside within a day or so.
 Many clients report that their muscular tension, aches, and pains are alleviated significantly after a relaxing bath with Epsom Salt.
 Always make sure to talk to your therapist if you have concerns or feel pain after treatment.
-After the DTM, drinking water may assist in flushing out the metabolic wastes from the tissues.
+After the DTM, drinking water may help flush metabolic waste products from tissues.

 What conditions can deep tissue massage help?

-The specific conditions for which DTM is recommended for the techniques are varied.
+The specific conditions for which DTM is recommended for these techniques vary.
 Hence, some of the common issues involve:

 Chronic back pain